-Whenever the Department determines that the HMO has failed to provide one or more of the medically necessary covered services required under the Contract, the Department may either order the HMO to provide such service, or withhold a portion of the HMO's capitation payments for the following month or subsequent months, such portion withheld to be equal to the amount of money the Department must pay to provide such services.
+- a.
+Medically Necessary Covered Services - i.
+When the Department determines that the HMO has failed to provide one or more of the medically necessary covered services required under the Contract, the Department may either: - a) order the HMO to provide such service, or - b) withhold a portion of the HMO's capitation payments for the following month or subsequent months, such portion withheld to be equal to the amount of money the Department must pay to provide such services.

-If the Department orders the HMO to provide services under this section and the HMO fails to provide the services within the timeline specified by the Department, the Department may withhold from the HMO's capitation payments an amount up to 150% of the Fee for Service amount for such services.

-When it withholds payments under this section, the Department must submit to the HMO a list of the participants for whom payments are being withheld, the nature of the service(s) denied, and payments the Department must make to provide medically necessary services.

-If the Department acts under this section and subsequently determines that the services in question were not covered services:

-- i.
-If the Department withheld payments, it will restore to the HMO the full capitation payment; or - ii.
-If the Department ordered the HMO to provide services under this section, it will pay the HMO the actual documented cost of providing the services.
+- ii.
+If the Department orders the HMO to provide services under this section and the HMO fails to provide the services within the timeline specified by the Department, the Department may withhold from the HMO's capitation payments an amount up to 150% of the Fee for Service amount for such services. - iii.
+When it withholds payments under this section, the Department must submit to the HMO a list of the participants for whom payments are being withheld, the nature of the service(s) denied, and payments the Department must make to provide medically necessary services. - iv.
+If the Department acts under this section and subsequently determines that the services in question were not covered services: - a) If the Department withheld payments, the Department will restore to the HMO the full capitation payment; or - b) If the Department ordered the HMO to provide services under this section, the Department will pay the HMO the actual documented cost of providing the services.